UBC-PATH/PATH548L-2025/README.md

 While slightly more complex to learn than graphical methods such as JASP, doing analyses in Python can be more flexible.

 The setup for Python is a bit more complicate than JASP, as we will need several packages in addition to the Python language itself.
-The reccomended approach is to download the [Anaconda Distribution](https://www.anaconda.com/download) which will provide most of what we need in this course.
+The recomended approach is to download the [Anaconda Distribution](https://www.anaconda.com/download) which will provide most of what we need in this course.

 ### GitHub Desktop